A Tale of Two Email Blasts

 Last week's email blast in question is visible up above.
 It's subject line was "Time to Say Yes."
 It was sent out on December 28th, and I thought it had a nice positive ring to it.
 People responded to that with an open rate of 32%.
 But, as my interlocutor mentioned, the email itself was kind of a mess.
 It was text heavy, and perhaps a little confusing as he mentioned.
 It did have an embedded video of the video demo of the QuantumListing overview, and it had a great quote from CREOutsider.com's Chris Clark.

 Here are the results of last week's email blast:

-Other than the fantastic click through rate, the results of the email were "meh."
+Other than the fantastic click through rate on the first blast, the results of the email were "meh."
 There was a steady trickle of downloads, not the monster wave that I want.

 As you can see, it was more visually than text oriented.
 It shows at a glance that it is an app for searching, posting and sharing commercial real estate listings.
 The text next to the logo at the top says, "QuantumListing is the new mobile crowd-sourced listing app for commercial real estate agents, owners and tenants."
 The two images in the email were ones prepared by ZeroFive, but I cut and pasted them here from other sources.
 The email also had two places where the recipient could click to go to a landing page with a simple form to fill out, after which I would create a Premium Membership account for them with the information submitted.

 Here are the numbers after about 30 hours, from this blast:

 The percentage opened is lower (23.5% vs 31.8%), but the percentage of click-throughs is higher (3.4% vs 2.1%).
 Based on past experience, the percentage opened will drift up during the course of the week, but no way will it increase to 31.8%.